Technologicat/unpythonic/README.md

 (To be technically correct, [dynamic assignment](https://groups.google.com/forum/#!topic/racket-users/2Baxa2DxDKQ) as termed by Felleisen.)

 Like global variables, but better-behaved.
 Useful for sending some configuration parameters through several layers of function calls without changing their API.
 Best used sparingly.
-Similar to [Racket](http://racket-lang.org/)'s [`parameterize`](https://docs.racket-lang.org/guide/parameterize.html).
+Like [Racket](http://racket-lang.org/)'s [`parameterize`](https://docs.racket-lang.org/guide/parameterize.html).
 The *special variables* in Common Lisp work somewhat similarly (but with indefinite scope).

 There's a singleton, `dyn`: